Fj00/CEL/README.md

 Dani Barker developed an initial word list based on the TV and movie scripts list on https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists, removing words not commonly considered words, proper nouns, and also adding in other commonly used English words. https://github.com/danibarker/CommonWordLexicon

-Look at CSW words that were not in the original starter list
+Look at CSW words that were not in the original starter list and sort by letter and score

+Crowdsource the 2-3 letter words

 ## Twitch Shoutouts